 What will Brexit do to the UK’s pool of talent?
-RIBAJ Rising Star 2017 Úna Breathnach-Hifearnáin shares an emigrant’s story
+RIBAJ Rising Star 2017 Úna Breathnach-Hifearnáin shares an emigrant’s story and compares the numbers of foreign architects working in different countries across Europe

 I was always curious as a child growing up on the west coast of Ireland.
 I enjoyed stories and nature equally.
 I loved imagining places and drawing or making models of these spaces.
 I loved exploring the buildings around me – the impressive Moore Hall, Ashford Castle and The Linenhall as well as the more ordinary, like my grandfather’s traditional cottage – and considering how they might have been put together.
 I ended up studying architecture at the University of Limerick following a first degree in interior architecture, and graduated from my part II course in 2012.